AsuraKing13/intourcams/database_migrations.md

 -- # Supabase Database Migration & Function Scripts
 --
--- ## **MASTER SCRIPT V106: ADD ITINERARY FEATURE**
+-- ## **MASTER SCRIPT V113: CONSOLIDATED SCRIPT**
 -- ---
--- This script adds the `itineraries` and `itinerary_items` tables to support the new AI Planner feature.
-It also includes all previous migration changes.
+-- This is the complete and up-to-date master script for the application.
+It includes all necessary tables, functions, and policies for every feature.
 --
 -- ### INSTRUCTIONS:
+-- 1. Copy the **ENTIRE** "MASTER CONSOLIDATED SCRIPT V113" block below.
+-- 2. Paste it into your Supabase SQL Editor and run it.
--- 1. Copy and run the **ENTIRE** "MASTER CONSOLIDATED SCRIPT V106" script below in your Supabase SQL Editor.
-This script is idempotent and safe to run multiple times.
+-- 3. This script is idempotent, meaning it is safe to run multiple times.
+It will clean up old settings and apply the correct, final state for the database schema.
 --
--- ### What's New in V106:
--- - **NEW**: Added `itineraries` table for user trip plans.
+-- ### Key Features Covered by this Script:
+-- - **ROI Data Upload (V113 Update)**: Adds a new `upload_roi_analytics_batch` function to allow Admins/Editors to upload ROI data from a CSV.
--- - **NEW**: Added `itinerary_items` table to store locations/events within a plan.
+-- - **ROI Analytics (V112 Update)**: Adds a new `roi_analytics` table to store revenue and income data, with appropriate RLS policies.
--- - **NEW**: Added RLS policies to ensure users can only access their own itineraries.
--- - **Includes all changes from V105**.
+-- - **Cluster Visibility (V111 Update)**: Adds an `is_hidden` flag to clusters and updates RLS policies so admins can hide clusters from public view.
+-- - **AI Planner (V110 Update)**: Force-drops and recreates the `itinerary_items` table to ensure the schema is correct, fixing the missing `item_type` and `itinerary_id` columns.
+-- - **Website Traffic Analytics**: Creates the `website_traffic_analytics` table and functions for tracking page views.
+-- - **Public Visit Counter**: Adds a new `get_public_total_visits` function for the public-facing counter.
+-- - **Visitor Analytics**: Manages the `visitor_analytics` table for tracking **monthly tourism arrival data**.
+-- - **All other features**: Includes schemas for clusters, events, grants, users, feedback, promotions, etc.
 ---
--- ## MASTER CONSOLIDATED SCRIPT V106 (The Only One To Run) -- ---
+-- ## MASTER CONSOLIDATED SCRIPT V113 (The Only One To Run) -- ---
 -- This script unifies all migrations, cleans up conflicts, and establishes the definitive database state.